zibbini/vimbaPy/docs/vimbaPy.md

 	path="/home/z/Documents/testFrames/")

 ```
-For continuous acquisition, there are currently two frame handlers implemented: `display` and `export`.
+For continuous acquisition, there are currently several frame handlers implemented: `display` and `export` / `export_withCounter`.
 These display frames live or export them to a given path respectively.
 They can be addressed like so:

 ``` python